FluxBilling

 Where it runsOur K3s fleet, isolated namespace + DB per tenantYour own infrastructure, under a License Key

-Eligible plansLite, Plus, Professional, BusinessBusiness tier only
+Eligible plansLite, Starter, Professional, BusinessBusiness tier only

 End-customer dataProcessed by us as a processor for the operatorNever leaves your servers — you are the controller